List of Madagascar (franchise) characters: Rico

-Rico, third-in-command of the penguins, does not really talk very much, usually communicating in babbles and mumbles.
+Rico is third-in-command of the penguins.
+He's a mute penguin, usually communicating by making unintelligible vocals.
 He is similar in physical features to the other penguins in the movies, but he has a tuft of feathers shaped like a mohawk and a scar of unknown origin on his left cheek in the television series, which makes him easier to distinguish, particularly from Skipper.
-Rico is the greediest and fattest of the penguins - he will eat almost anything, and thinks constantly of food.
-Skipper describes him as "clearly a world-class psychopath".
-Rico appears to be not merely particularly psychotic, but to some degree mentally deficient.
-In "Friend in a Box" Kowalski points a mind-reading device at him which, despite seeming to function perfectly for the other three penguins, picks up only the word 'Fish' being thought by Rico.
-According to Skipper, it was a mystery how Rico passed the psych test.
-On the other hand, in "Cat's Cradle" Skipper tells Rico to demonstrate shutting off all unnecessary brain functions to conserve oxygen, and Rico seems to 'deactivate' by deflating his entire body.
+Rico is the greediest and fattest of the penguins (though he's third in the latter compared to Skipper and Private) - he will eat almost anything, and thinks constantly of food.
+Skipper describes him as "a world-class psychopath".

-In the first and second film, what little speech Rico used suggested that his native language is Japanese, and his sushi-preparation skills added to this idea.
-However, in the TV series, he communicated with excitable garbled grunts, but could still manage short sentences in English, and his language further improved by the second season.